Vermont law provides several ways to establish parentage. They include:

 • Filing fee (select Family Division Fees here)

-If you are afraid for your safety, you can file a motion asking the court to keep your address confidential from the other parent.
-Your motion must be accompanied by an affidavit describing the facts or events that support your request.
+If you are concerned about your safety, you can ask the court to keep your address confidential from the other parent.
+Use the Miscellaneous Motion (form 400-00830) and Affidavit Family Division (form 400-00804) to make the request.
 You can find the forms at the bottom of this page in the Forms section.

 Filing and Serving the Forms